Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Experiments

 \subsection{Experiment Settings}

-Specifically, we consider many standard CL datasets and split each dataset into several tasks, and then we split CIFAR10 \cite{Krizhevsky2009LearningML} and TINYIMG \cite{Wu2017TinyIC} into 5 and 10 tasks according to \cite{Delange_2021, zenke2017continuallearningsynapticintelligence}, each of which contains 2 and 20 classes, in the stated order.
-We also follow \cite{wang2024unifiedgeneralframeworkcontinual} to split CIFAR100 \cite{CIFAR-100} into 10 tasks, each of which contains samples from ten classes.
-In addition, we also consider a more challenging setting, called the imbalanced learning setting where it takes out the samples indexed by even numbers such as $\{0, 2, 4, ... \ n\} \in class$ for the proposed dual buffer and dynamic dual buffer methods, resulting IMB-CIFAR10, IMB-CIFAR100 and IMB-TINYIMG.
+Specifically, we consider many standard CL datasets and split each dataset into several tasks, and then we split CIFAR10 \cite{krizhevsky2009learning} and TINYIMG \cite{Wu2017TinyIC} into 5 and 10 tasks according to \cite{Delange_2021, zenke2017continuallearningsynapticintelligence}, each of which contains 2 and 20 classes, in the stated order.
+We also follow \cite{wang2024unifiedgeneralframeworkcontinual} to split CIFAR100 \cite{krizhevsky2009learning} into 10 tasks, each of which contains samples from ten classes.
+Also, we consider a more challenging setting, called the imbalanced learning setting, where it takes out the samples indexed by even numbers, such as $\{0, 2, 4, ... \ n\} \in class$ for the proposed dual buffer and dynamic dual buffer methods, resulting in IMB-CIFAR10, IMB-CIFAR100 and IMB-TINYIMG.

-\textbf{Baselines.} In this paper, we consider to compare our method with the following baselines: DER \cite{buzzega2020darkexperiencegeneralcontinual}, DER\texttt{++} \cite{buzzega2020darkexperiencegeneralcontinual}, DER\texttt{++}refresh \cite{wang2024unifiedgeneralframeworkcontinual}, The False Discovery Rate (FDR) \cite{benjamin2019measuringregularizingnetworksfunction}, Incremental Classifier and Representation Learning (iCaRL) \cite{rebuffi2017icarlincrementalclassifierrepresentation}.
-DER leverages "dark knowledge" (logits) through knowledge distillation and replay of prior experiences selected via reservoir sampling, aiming to counter catastrophic forgetting without dependence on task demarcations.
-DER\texttt{++} refines this approach by incorporating ground truth labels in addition to stored logits, thus boosting performance in CL.
-DER\texttt{++}refresh further refines the DER\texttt{++} by implementing an "unlearn-relearn" mechanism, which strategically discards obsolete information to enhance generalisation and adaptability when assimilating new tasks.
+\textbf{Baselines.} We augment methods including DER, DER\texttt{++}, DER\texttt{++}refresh, FDR, iCaRL PuriDivER, VR-MCL, and POCL with and without our method.
+We do not perform buffer fitting for PuriDivER to ensure a fair comparison, as this step is not applied to the other baselines.

-\textbf{Training.} To make a fair comparison, we use $\alpha = 0.1$ and $\beta = 0.5$ for DER-related methods and $\alpha = 0.1$ for FDR.
+\textbf{Training.} To ensure a fair comparison, we set the trade-off coefficients to $\alpha = 0.1$ and $\beta = 0.5$ for DER-based methods, and $\alpha = 0.1$ for FDR.
 We employ the Stochastic Gradient Descent (SGD) \cite{sgd} optimiser and set the batch size to 32 for all model training.
 In this paper, we consider a more challenging setting, OCBBL, where a new data batch can be accessed only once.
 Thus, the epoch is 1 for all models \cite{10444954}.
 For the proposed ODEDM, we proportionate long-term memory size to 25\%, 50\%, and 75\% of the total buffer size.
-A conversion table from $k$ to proportion of long-term memory size is shown in \cref{tab:k_approx} from the SM in \cref{sec:appendix-b}.
-We use the code from \cite{boschini2022class,buzzega2020dark} to conduct the experiments.
+A conversion table from $k$ to proportion of long-term memory size is shown in \Cref{tab:k_approx} in \Cref{sec:additional_results}.
+We use the framework, mammoth, from \cite{buzzega2020dark, boschini2022class} to conduct the experiments.